Want and Need

 “Why won’t you let me go with Papa?”

-Jake, with Dianna on his left and Amelia to his right, shifted, no doubt uncomfortable being boxed—literally—in the middle of a battle he believed unwarranted.
-Katie, beside Amelia, kept her head bowed, long dark braids dangled over the shoulders of her blue pinafore shifting in rhythm with the slow, careful scrape of her knife and fork, as she sliced the roast beef on her plate.
+Jake, with Dianna to his left and Amelia on his right, shifted, no doubt uncomfortable being boxed in the middle of a battle he believed unwarranted.
+In the chair on the other side of Amelia, Katie kept her head bowed, her long dark braids slung over the shoulders of her blue pinafore shifting in rhythm with the methodical scrape of her knife and fork as she sliced the roast beef on her plate.

 Truly, they were as different as two sisters might be.
 One dark and quiet and mysterious as a moonlit lake, the other as bright and charged and quick as a shooting star.
 Yet equal in their desperate need for security, love, and… structure.